strnadchristopher/arizona/README.md

 You can add whatever css you want to the custom css file.

 ### Background Video
-Place a mp4 in the directory of your theme with the name 'bg.mp4'
+Place a mp4 in the directory of your theme with the name 'bg.mp4'.
+Then just makes sure "backgroundVideo" is set to true in config.json

 ### Python Scripts
 Run Python scripts by placing them in your 'scripts' folder and just type the name of the python file to run.
 (Must have python installed)